 - If the router IDs are equal, a vEdge router selects the OMP route with the higher private IP address.
 If a vSmart controller receives the same prefix from two different sites and if all attributes are equal, the vSmart controller chooses both of them.

 If a vSmart controller receives a route from a vEdge router and same route from another vSmart controller, assuming all the values above are equal the route from the vEdge will be a preferred one.

-If vSmart controller receives same route from two vEdge routers and assuming all the values above are equal, both the routes will be installed in the routing table.
-By default we can have up to 4 equal cost routes selected and advertised.
+If vSmart controller receives the same route from two vEdge routers and assuming all the values above are equal, both the routes will be installed in the routing table.
+By default, we can have up to 4 equal-cost routes selected and advertised.

 vEdge router installs a route in the routing table only if the remote TLOC is active.
 To check if the remote TLOC is active a BFD session established between the local and remote TLOC.
 One BFD session exists per TLOC on a Viptela device.
 If a BFD session goes down the vSmart controller will remove all the routes that point to that TLOC as the next hop.